 The factor for relapse of old addictions is stress and discomfort.

 4. What are triggers?

 Triggers are sounds, sights or experiences that cause you to resort to an old habit you’ve been trying to quit.

-5. What is a successful remedy for complex sexual behaviour disorder (CSBD) as per studies conducted?
+5. What is a successful remedy for complex sexual behavior disorder (CSBD) as per studies conducted?

-Mindfulness-Based Relapse Prevention is a successful remedy for complex sexual behaviour disorder (CSBD), according to studies conducted.
+Mindfulness-Based Relapse Prevention is a successful remedy for complex sexual behavior disorder (CSBD), according to studies conducted.

 Research reveals that porn and masturbation is indeed a lot like a drug addiction.
 It stimulates similar parts of the brain and releases the same hormones like dopamine and serotonin.

 Watching porn may result in many of the same responses from our psychology and physiology.
 Once we make up our minds, our brains go into a state of withdrawal because of the lack of stimulation that was previously abundant.
 This increases the likelihood of relapse.